kimutai99/Russia-Ukraine-War/README.md

 # Russia-Ukraine-War
-Data Pipeline from Kobo toolbox to PostgreSQL using Python.
+Data Pipeline from KoboToolbox to PostgreSQL using Python.

+---

 # 🛰️ Russia-Ukraine War: Data Pipeline Project

-This project demonstrates a complete **ETL (Extract, Transform, Load)** pipeline built using **KoboToolbox**, **Python**, and **PostgreSQL**, using **Power BI**.
+This project demonstrates a complete **ETL (Extract, Transform, Load)** pipeline built using **KoboToolbox**, **Python**, and **PostgreSQL**, visualized using **Power BI**.
 It fetches near real-time data about the Russia-Ukraine war, cleans and transforms it using Python, and loads it into a PostgreSQL database for further analysis or dashboarding.

+---

 ## 📌 Project Overview

 This pipeline performs the following steps:

 1. **Extract**: Downloads data from a KoboToolbox CSV export link using authentication.
 2. **Transform**: Cleans and prepares the data using `pandas`:
    - Standardizes column names
    - Parses and coerces date formats
    - Calculates derived metrics like total soldier casualties
 3. **Load**: Pushes the transformed data into a PostgreSQL table under a custom schema.
 4. **Visualize**: Connect to **Power BI** for interactive dashboards and analytics.

 ---